Amy Samir Ghanem

 Amy Samir Ghanem (إيمي سمير غانم; born 31 March 1987) is an Egyptian actress.

 Biography

 Ghanem was born in Cairo in 1987 into an artistic family, her father was comedian Samir Ghanem (1937–2021), her mother was actress Dalal Abdel Aziz (1960–2021) and her sister is actress Donia Samir Ghanem.
-Ghanem has a very strong comedic style, similar to that of her parents.
-Since 2016, she has been married to actor Hassan El Raddad.
+Since 2016, she has been married to actor Hassan El Raddad, with whom she has a child.

+Career

+Amy was present in two scenes in Ahmed Helmy's 2010 movie Assal Eswed.
+She bas also played roles in works such as X Large (2011), Heba Rajul El Ghorab (2014) and Nelly and Sherihan (2016).

+Amy Samir Ghanem is considered one of the most prominent comedic actresses in Egypt, having presented many works that gained the admiration of the audience and won numerous awards.